kyma-project/istio/docs/user/tutorials/README.md

 # Tutorials

-Browse the Istio tutorials to learn how to configure Istio forward client information:
+Browse the Istio tutorials to learn how to configure Istio to forward client information:

 - [Forward Client IP in X-Forwarded-For header](./01-00-x-forwarded-for-header.md)